 However, Dresden’s surroundings are worth a visit as well.
 Some fantastic locations around Dresden will make you fall in love with Germany even more.

-So, without further ado, dig in the list of 10 best day trips from Dresden and plan out a well-deserved holiday.
+So, without further ado, dig into the list of the best day trips from Dresden and plan out a well-deserved holiday.

 Table of Contents